 4. Phobjikha Valley – Land of the Black-Necked Cranes

 If you're lucky enough to visit between October and February, you might spot the endangered black-necked cranes that Bhutanese people consider sacred.
-Even without the birds, this wide glacial valley is crazy beautiful – rolling hills, potato fields, and pine forests as far as the eye can see.
+Even without the birds, this wide glacial valley is crazy beautiful- rolling hills, potato fields, and pine forests as far as the eye can see, one of the best places to visit in Bhutan with family.

-We stayed in a farmhouse here, and it was the definition of cozy – wooden stove keeping us warm, homemade cheese and rice wine flowing freely, and the loveliest family teaching us how to eat chilies like locals (spoiler: we failed miserably).
+We stayed in a farmhouse here, and it was the definition of cosy- wooden stove keeping us warm, homemade cheese and rice wine flowing freely, and the loveliest family teaching us how to eat chillies like locals (spoiler: we failed miserably).

 5. Bumthang Valley – Bhutan's Spiritual Heart

-Bumthang isn't just one place but four valleys packed with ancient temples – over 40 of them!
-This is basically Bhutan's spiritual headquarters, and you can feel it the moment you arrive.
+Bumthang isn't just one place but four valleys packed with ancient temples- over 40 of them!
+This is basically Bhutan's spiritual headquarters, and you can feel it the moment you arrive, making it one of the best places in Bhutan for those interested in spirituality and history.

 The region is also famous for its honey, cheese, and the only commercial brewery in Bhutan.
 We may have stuffed our backpacks with buckwheat pancake mix and Red Panda beer before leaving.
 No regrets!